 See the Sights on a Bicycle or Carriage Ride

 Without cars cramming the roadways of Mackinac Island—autos were banned in the late 1800s—the preferred modes of transportation are bicycles and horses.
 For an active family of four, bikes are the best way to explore the entirety of the island.
-Bring your bikes on the ferry for an additional fee ($8 to $10 a bike) or rent from one of the many bike shops on Main Street—large groups may be able to negotiate a discount.
+Bring your bikes on the ferry for an additional fee or rent from one of the many bike shops on Main Street—large groups may be able to negotiate a discount.
 At a good clip, a ride around the 8-mile perimeter of the island takes about an hour—but tack on a few minutes to enjoy the views of the Mackinac Bridge and Arch Rock.

 Lunch and a Round of Putt-Putt at Mission Point Resort